arasgungore/CMPE160-projects/README.md

 # cmpe160-projects

-Three Java projects assigned for the Introduction to Object-Oriented Programming (CMPE 160) course on Spring 2021 semester.
+Three Java projects assigned for the Introduction to Object-Oriented Programming (CMPE 160) course in the Spring 2021 semester.
 These projects apply main concepts of OOP such as encapsulation, inheritance, abstraction, and polymorphism to real-world problems.